14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 > Expect the lines between physical and digital to blur

-It's the ability to interact with technology beyond the screen that is so exciting at the moment, using innovations such as sensors to detect changes in our enviroment.
+It's the ability to interact with technology beyond the screen that is so exciting at the moment, using innovations such as sensors to detect changes in our environment.

-Here is a fun video by [Jared Ficklin](http://jaredficklin.com/){:target="_blank"} demostrating this, using technologies to control the enviroment around him.
+Here is a fun video by [Jared Ficklin](http://jaredficklin.com/){:target="_blank"} demonstrating this, using technologies to control the environment around him.

 {% include blog-youtube.html youtubeId="d-LvtHs-6O0" caption="The software is custom-built, using Microsoft Speech Recognition Engine, Computer Vision, and the Kinect SDK." %}